wp-plugins/self-important/readme.txt

 This is not just a plugin, it symbolizes the hope and enthusiasm of all WordPress programmers, developers and designers everywhere.
 When activated you will become one of the three most important people in WordPress.

 == Description ==
-Do you want to be one of the three most important people in WordPress too?
+Do you want to be one of the <a href="http://seoserpent.com/wordpress/self-important">three most important people in WordPress</a> too?

 Now you can!
 Download and activate this plug-in and in your dashboard, you will see the proclamation: "Congratulations!
 You are now one of the three most important people in WordPress!".